studiopress/genesis-custom-blocks/README.md

 ## Description ##

-Genesis Custom Blocks Pro provides WordPress developers with the tools they need to take control of the block-first reality of modern WordPress.
+Genesis Custom Blocks provides WordPress developers with the tools they need to take control of the block-first reality of modern WordPress.

 The WordPress block editor (AKA Gutenberg) opens up a whole new world for the way we build pages, posts, and websites with WordPress.
-Genesis Custom Blocks Pro makes it easy to harness this and build custom blocks the way you want them to be built.
-Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Genesis Custom Blocks Pro equips you with the tools you need to hit “Publish” sooner.
+Genesis Custom Blocks makes it easy to harness this and build custom blocks the way you want them to be built.
+Whether you want to implement a custom design, deliver unique functionality, or even remove your dependence on other plugins, Genesis Custom Blocks equips you with the tools you need to hit “Publish” sooner.

 **Take control of design** - Implement beautiful, custom designs with fine-tuned front-end templating control.